MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfa-mfasettings.md

 ## Fraud alert

+[Report suspicious activity](#report-suspicious-activity) replaced Fraud alert due to its integration with Identity Protection for risk-driven remediation, better reporting capabilities, and least-privileged administration.

 The Fraud alert feature lets users report fraudulent attempts to access their resources.
 When an unknown and suspicious MFA prompt is received, users can report the fraud attempt by using the Microsoft Authenticator app or through their phone.

-Microsoft recommends using [Report suspicious activity](#report-suspicious-activity) instead of Fraud alert due to its integration with Identity Protection for risk-driven remediation, better reporting capabilities, and least-privileged administration.

 The following fraud alert configuration options are available:

 * **Automatically block users who report fraud**.
 If a user reports fraud, the Microsoft Entra multifactor authentication attempts for the user  account are blocked for 90 days or until an administrator unblocks the account.
 An administrator can review sign-ins by using the sign-in report, and take appropriate action to prevent future fraud.
 An administrator can then [unblock](#unblock-a-user) the user's account.
 * **Code to report fraud during initial greeting**.
 When users receive a phone call to perform multifactor authentication, they normally press **#** to confirm their sign-in.
 To report fraud, the user enters a code before pressing **#**.
 This code is **0** by default, but you can customize it.
 If automatic blocking is enabled, after the user presses **0#** to report fraud, they need to press **1** to confirm the account blocking.